hongxinli/Dijit-Tree-CheckBox/Tree-Styling.md

 <h2 id="loading-the-styling-extension">Loading the Styling Extension</h2>
-Tree Styling is implemented as an extension to the CheckBox Tree and as such needs to be loaded as a separate module.
+Tree Styling is implemented as an extension to the CheckBox Tree and as such must to be loaded as a separate module.
 The following sample shows how to load the Styling extension.
 The Style extension is located at **cbtree/extensions/Styling**

 ```javascript